OpenCilk/www.opencilk.org/src/doc/reference/cilkscale.md

 **Parallel speedup.**  The right-column plots contain the same information as those in the left column, except that the $y$-axis shows parallel speedup.
 That is, all execution time measurements are divided by the execution time of the computation on $1$ processor.
-The parallelism line (serial execution time divided by span) is not visible in the speedup plots for `sample_qsort()` if its value falls outside the range of the $y$-axis.
+The horizontal line for parallelism (serial execution time divided by span) is not visible in the speedup plots if its value falls outside the range of the $y$-axis.